Department of Philosophy

 Office Phone: 972-721-5005

 Bill Frank, professor of philosophy, has taught at the University of Dallas since fall 1986.
-Among his special interests and competencies he counts the history of medieval philosophy, Duns Scotus, metaphysics, the philosophy of education, and contemporary Catholic philosophy.
+Among his special interests and competencies he counts the history of medieval philosophy, Duns Scotus, the philosophy of education, and contemporary Catholic philosophy and social teaching.

 As for his education, after attending primary and secondary schools in Hampton, Virginia, Bill attended Hampton Institute, a prominent historically black college, from which he received a B.A. with a major in philosophy and a minor in mathematics.
 It was at The Catholic University of America that he subsequently received his M.A. in philosophy with a thesis on Robert Grosseteste's commentary on the Posterior Analytics, under the direction of William A. Wallace, O.P., and the Ph.D. with a dissertation on John Duns Scotus's doctrine of the will, under the direction of Allan B. Wolter, O.F.M.